Armaant23/EcoSustain-Part2/README.md

 2. Click the green **Code** button
 3. Click **Download ZIP**
 4. Extract the ZIP to any folder
-5. Rename ZIP to `code.zip` if needed for submission

 ## How to Run
 1. Open command prompt in folder: